International Monetary Fund: List of Managing Directors

 Former managing director Dominique Strauss-Kahn was arrested in connection with charges of sexually assaulting a New York hotel room attendant and resigned on 18 May.
 The charges were later dropped.
 On 28 June 2011 Christine Lagarde was confirmed as managing director of the IMF for a five-year term starting on 5 July 2011.
 She was re-elected by consensus for a second five-year term, starting 5 July 2016, being the only candidate nominated for the post of managing director.

 First Deputy Managing Director

 The managing director is assisted by a First Deputy managing director (FDMD) who, by convention, has always been a citizen of the United States.
 Together, the managing director and their First Deputy lead the senior management of the IMF.
 Like the managing director, the First Deputy traditionally serves a five-year term.

 List of First Deputy Managing Directors

 Chief Economist

 The chief economist leads the research division of the IMF and is a "senior official" of the IMF.

 List of Chief Economists

-Voting power

-Voting power in the IMF is based on a quota system.
-Each member has a number of basic votes, equal to 5.502% of the total votes, plus one additional vote for each special drawing right (SDR) of 100,000 of a member country's quota.
-The SDR is the unit of account of the IMF and represents a potential claim to currency.
-It is based on a basket of key international currencies.
-The basic votes generate a slight bias in favour of small countries, but the additional votes determined by SDR outweigh this bias.
-Changes in the voting shares require approval by a super-majority of 85% of voting power.